julianvollmer/node-websockets/doc/incoming.md

     wsincoming.push(chunk);

-Is currently used by `WebSocketStream` to push body chunk onto the instance.
+Is currently used by `WebSocketCore` to push body chunk onto the instance.
 This actually should not be used directly but I currently see no way around to signal a end of data than through `wsincoming.push(null)`.